Authentic Lessons for 21st Century Learning

 3. Store each set of Cards + cut pipe cleaners in a plastic bag per group.

 Create the “Case Folders” by using the Designing the Case Folders handout as a reference.
 Make multiple copies of “Case 1,” including one for yourself.
-Then, place 1-2 copies of each of the other case folders at three different stations around the room for students to rotate through.
+Next, place one to two copies of each remaining case folder at three different stations around the room so that students can rotate through them.

 Engage